NovaJacobsen/InterviewQuestionsRuby/README.md

 "We have a big issue.
 This is the most important thing in this sprint" they say.

 The BA tells you about a performance problem, where a large number of video files are being sorted by length.
-They also point you the team's ops guy, who explains the specifics.
+They also point you the team's Ops guy, who explains the specifics.
 A benchmark shows that almost all of the time is spent in third party code calculating the length of the video.
 This is code you cannot change in any way, and deals with bit rates, resolution and all